The Clear

 partner dancing.
 After all, there weren't any

 dance studios out here.
-The only people who
+The nearest studio was twenty

 remotely had a shot at us were my own students, but they